chrisbuerginrogers/rogerslab/README.md

 |-- index.js: main javascript file that loads the .csv files and populate the data into the webpage automatically
 |-- main.js: generate home page
 |-- style.css
-|-- components: folder contains modular javascript files which we will import later into the the main page with JavaScript
+|-- components: folder contains modular javascript files which we will import later into the the main page
 |-- assets: directory with any files
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|-- global: logos and icons that are used across the site &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|-- project-id: images/videos for a specific project (alternative of GDrive if necessary)